 Going Out To Tender For A New School Cleaner Should Not Be Hard.
 Follow These 6 Steps To Avoid A Lemon.

+Price can also be a consideration for most schools, especially if budgets are set in advance.
 Before you start the tender process, do some quick research.
 It can help to find out how much other schools’ budget for cleaning services and what companies they use.
 By comparing other schools’ spending and service patterns, you’ll be able to determine if there’s room for improvement on your own campus.

 Reach out to your community of school bursars to find out if they can recommend anyone.

 Then after deciding on a budget, choose 3-4 reputable companies that specialise in school cleaning and send them a request for tender document.
 We have a free template you can use to save time and easily get prices.

 How Often Should You Change Providers?

 It’s important to review your school’s cleaning arrangements on a regular basis.
 Your current contract cleaners may have become complacent — how long has it been since they did the little extras?

 From time to time, you also need to look around for pricing that fits with your enrolment fees and levies.
 As enrolments grow, so does your annual fee intake (and visa-versa).
 You may need to amend your cleaning arrangements year-to-year, to align with changes in school composition.
 Apart from your time, it doesn’t cost anything to ask for new tender submissions.